cdown/chrisdown.name/_posts/2024-02-05-reliably-creating-d-state-processes-on-demand.md

 This freeze is implemented by (among other things) indefinitely taking exclusive write access over the filesystem's [superblock](https://unix.stackexchange.com/a/4403/10762).
-The filesystem superblock contains much of the high level, mission critical information for the filesystem, and taking exclusive write access over it is tantamount to denying any modification to the filesystem.
+The filesystem superblock contains much of the high level, mission-critical information for the filesystem, and taking exclusive write access over it is tantamount to denying any modification to the filesystem.